Entering Student Merit Scholarships--Frequently Asked Questions

 Entering Student Merit Scholarships are initially awarded for the academic year, Fall and Spring terms (or in the Spring and Fall terms if the recipient first enrolls in January).
 Entering Student Merit Scholarships are guaranteed to be renewed for your second and third years provided you remain eligible to continue enrollment and don’t take a leave of absence.
 A full time student will receive his or her scholarship each semester for a maximum of six semesters.
 A part-time student will receive his or her scholarship each semester for a maximum eight semesters.

 What do I need to do to retain my scholarship after the first year?

-Good standing determinations are made for both full-time and part-time students at the end of the second semester of law school and at the end of each subsequent Fall and Spring semester.
+Determinations of eligibility to continue to enroll at the law school for scholarship renewal purposes are made for both full-time and part-time students at the end of the second semester of law school and at the end of each subsequent Fall and Spring semester.

 How will I actually receive the scholarship money?

 Scholarships are credited directly to your student account, and applied to your tuition in the Fall and Spring terms in two equal amounts.

 If I take a leave of absence for a semester, does that affect my scholarship?

 If you fail to enroll in any of the terms covered by the scholarship, the amount designated for that term is forfeited and will not be carried forward into a future term.
 For example, if you enter in the Fall and take a leave of absence in the Spring, the Spring portion of the scholarship is forfeited.